So you’ve woken up to your floor of ceramic tiles popping up, cracking, buckling, tenting, and generally causing a mess?

 If you’re looking for a more permanent solution, the first step is going to be removing your current improperly installed floor.

-Here’s a useful video on removing your current tile floor so you can install a new one the right way:
+Here’s a useful video on removing your current tile floor with a hammer and chisel.

 Some notes to keep in mind removing your old tile:

 - Never use a sledgehammer to remove tile.
 You risk damaging the underlying structure of your floor.

 - Use tape to block the space under your doors to prevent tile pieces from moving into other rooms.

 - Clean the area to prepare for the removal job.